Maria von Wedemeyer Weller: Death

-Von Wedemeyer-Weller died of cancer, in 1977, at Massachusetts General Hospital in Boston.
+She died of cancer, in 1977, at Massachusetts General Hospital in Boston.
 She was survived by her two sons and one stepdaughter.

-Her ashes are buried at the Wedemeyer family gravesite in Gernsbach, Germany, where a memorial tablet to her, created by Andreas Helmling, was placed in the cemetery chapel in September 2009.
+Her ashes are buried at the Catholic graveyard Gernsbach in the von Wedemeyer family gravesite in Gernsbach, Germany, where a memorial tablet to her, created by Andreas Helmling, was placed in the cemetery chapel in September 2009.

 Fifteen years after her death, the complete correspondence with Bonhoeffer was published by her elder sister, Ruth-Alice von Bismarck (wife of Klaus von Bismarck) as Brautbriefe Zelle 92 - Dietrich Bonhoeffer / Maria von Wedemeyer 1943-1945.
 This book has subsequently been translated into English, French, Japanese and other languages.